Continuum Limit of Dendritic Deposition: Model Definitions

 Here, $\normal$ is the outward unit normal, $D$ is the diffusivity of the incoming particle, and $k$ is the reaction rate constant.
 Note that $k$ is a surface rate constant, and so has units of velocity.
 The growth probability density $\rho(\posB)$ is then proportional to the flux

-The discrete model specified by \eqref{growth_probability_density} has three dimensional parameters $k$, $a$, and $D$.
-These parameters combine to form the \textda number, $\Da$ in \eqref{Da_definition}.
-The value of $\Da$ sets the ratio of the reaction and diffusion rates in the system.
-In addition, since it is the only dimensionless quantity, $\Da$ uniquely determines the growth dynamics.
+The equations that govern the deposition dynamics, \eqref{laplace_equation} through \eqref{growth_probability_density}, contain three dimensional parameters $k$, $a$, and $D$.
+These parameters combine to form the \textda number, $\Da$ in \eqref{Da_definition}, which sets the ratio of the reaction and diffusion rates in the system.
+In addition, since it is the only dimensionless quantity, $\Da$ uniquely determines the growth morphology.

-The continuum growth model is similar to the Laplacian growth framing of the discrete model in that it consists of a reactive cluster, a bath, and a concentration field \cite{wittenDiffusionlimitedAggregation1983}.
-However, the concentration field $C$ is taken to be fundamental instead of being introduced only as a means of calculating the behavior of discrete particles.
-This feature leads to two changes.
-First, in the continuum model, the cluster is a closed curve (or a surface in 3D) rather than a collection of particles.
-Second, the cluster grows outward at every point along the unit surface normal $\normal$ simultaneously as opposed to growing one particle at a time.
-Specifically, the growth velocity of a point on the boundary $v(\posB)$ is set by the flux
+We now show how the Brownian particle deposition process is course-grained to form its continuum model with two changes.
+First, the incoming particles are represented with a concentration field $C$ \cite{wittenDiffusionlimitedAggregation1983}.
+We use the same label $C$ for this field as we use for the Laplacian growth field for reasons that will become clear shortly.
+Second, the reactive cluster becomes a smooth closed curve (or a surface in 3D), as opposed to a collection of deposited particles.
+Just as in the microscopic process, this cluster evolves over time.
+However, rather than expanding particle-by-particle, its boundary grows outwards at every point simultaneously with a velocity $v(\posB)$ that depends on the flux

-The constant of proportionality in this equation, $\mu$, is taken to be small enough that $C$ is pseudosteady.
-As a result, $C$ is described by the same set of equations, \eqref{laplace_equation}-\eqref{reactive_bc}, as in the discrete model.
+The constant of proportionality in \eqref{velocity}, $\mu$, is taken to be small enough that $C$ is pseudosteady.
+Consequently, this concentration field is described by the same set of equations, \eqref{laplace_equation}-\eqref{reactive_bc}, as the Laplacian growth field in the microscopic dynamics.